aniketvamanwalunj/a/README.md

 ## **Features**
 - **Input any URL** to check if it is safe or potentially harmful.
-- **Classifies URLs** using a Random Forest model trained on a dataset of URLs.
+- **Classifies URLs** using a SVM model trained on a dataset of URLs.
 - **Provides a user-friendly interface** with immediate feedback on URL safety.

 ## **Technologies Used**